-Employers are regaining confidence in the local market and in their growth prospects and are therefore looking to hire new employees.
 This chapter has highlighted that the Labour Law is not sufficiently sophisticated and indeed is silent in some areas regarding certain employment issues.
 As such, employers and employees are encouraged to seek legal advice when entering into employment contracts or when dealing with the issues discussed above.

-There have been ongoing discussions about a new labour law and there are great hopes that it will be enacted to replace the Labour Law and cover areas of employment relationships that have not been addressed.
+There have been ongoing discussions about a new Labour Law and there are great hopes that one will be enacted that will cover areas of employment relationships that are not currently addressed.
 It seems there is a general agreement in the marketplace that amendments to the Labour Law might not be enough to match the phenomenal growth in the economy of the UAE over the past few years and face the challenges of the years to come.
-A new labour law must include, inter alia, provisions on: data protection; international and local secondment of employees; the appointment of employees' representatives; a minimum wage; discrimination and harassment; pensions and healthcare; and redundancy.
+A new Labour Law must include, inter alia, provisions on: data protection; international and local secondment of employees; the appointment of employees' representatives; a minimum wage; discrimination and harassment; pensions and healthcare; and redundancy.
 These areas are either not covered properly or not covered at all by the current Labour Law.

 In 2016, the UAE Minister of Human Resources and Emiratisation issued new regulations to protect employees, including the notable Ministerial Resolution No. 739 of 2016 concerning the protection of wages (see Section V.iii).
+Further protection for employees came in the form of Ministerial Resolution No. 591 of 2016 concerning the commitment of establishments to provide accommodation to their workers, which requires employers with 50 or more employees earning less than 2,000 dirhams to provide those employees with free accommodation.

-Further protection for employees has come in the form of Ministerial Resolution No. 591 of 2016 concerning the commitment of establishments to provide accommodation to their workers, which requires employers with 50 or more employees earning less than 2,000 dirhams to provide those employees with free accommodation.
-The focus towards the end of 2016 and beginning of 2017 was on Emiratisation.
-Pursuant to Ministerial Resolution No. 930 of 2016, the UAE Ministry of Human Resources and Emiratisation shall provide professional guidance, training and employment opportunities to job-seeking Emirati nationals who are registered with the Ministry of Human Resources and Emiratisation.
-Furthermore, the Ministry of Human Resources revised the classification of entities based on their Emiratisation quotas pursuant to Ministerial Resolution No. 740 of 2016.
+As mentioned, the focus towards the end of 2016 and beginning of 2017 centred on Emiratisation.
+Pursuant to Ministerial Resolution No. 930 of 2016, the UAE Ministry of Human Resources and Emiratisation provides professional guidance, training and employment opportunities to job-seeking Emirati nationals who are registered with the Ministry.
+Furthermore, the Ministry revised the classification of entities based on their Emiratisation quotas pursuant to Ministerial Resolution No. 740 of 2016.
+In 2018, this commitment to protecting the rights of Emiratis looking to work in the private sector was further strengthened with the promulgation of Ministerial Decree No. 212 of 2018 on Regulation of Employing Nationals in the Private Sector.
+This regulation annulled Ministerial Decree No. 293 of 2015 on the Rules and Regulations of Employing Nationals and Ministerial Decree No. 176 of 2009 concerning the Rules and Regulations of Terminating the Service of Nationals in the Private Sector, and set out new rules in respect of the employment of UAE nationals, including the following: